TIMOTHY

 mortgage banking studies that were conducted every two years starting in 1988.

-files, wrote data set documentation and a created a master codebook.
+files, wrote data set documentation and created a primary codebook.

 U.S. NEWS AND